-We’ve deprecated GCM, integrated Cloud Messaging with Firebase, and introduced many improvements.
+We’ve removed GCM, integrated Cloud Messaging with Firebase, and introduced many improvements.
 Here is an FAQ to help you understand how these updates may impact you.
 If you have a question that's not here, use the Send Feedback link at top right to let Google know.

 Why is GCM being deprecated?

 Google is investing in Firebase, making it our unified mobile platform.
 Since it was added to Firebase at Google I/O in 2016, FCM has been the recommended replacement for GCM.

 The FCM SDK: